 But crucially you don't have to be a Sky subscriber to use Now TV.
 Instead you simply buy 'passes' for a day, week or month to access the channels that you want.
 When your pass expires it rolls over into a monthly subscription fee, but you can cancel at any time.
 See how Now TV compares to popular streaming services like Netflix and Amazon Prime, using our TV streaming service reviews.

 The service broadcasts over the internet, so you don't need a satellite dish to watch it either (though you do need a broadband connection of at least 2.5Mbps or a mobile signal of 180Kbps if you plan to watch using 3G or 4G).

 You'll also need a device that can use the Now TV app.
 Some smart TVs come with this preinstalled, but if yours doesn't, you can watch Now TV in a few different ways.
-You can buy a YouView box to connect to your TV.
-You can watch Now TV on a tablet, smartphone or PC (plus you can connect these to your TV to put it on the big screen).

 One of the easiest, cheapest ways to watch Now TV is to buy a dedicated Sky Now TV box, which start at just £15.
 This may even include a trial of free passes to watch the content, which in effect pays for the cost of the Now TV box itself.

 Add Sky channels to a service from another provider